Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUG (Loys): wrong keyboard setup in the save file dialog when exporting an image
 - BUG (Didier & Alexander): SEEMS UNFIXABLE: The standard windows (choose date, color picker, save/open dialog) are spawn in the language of the OS, not the one selected in the application.
 - REFACTORING (Alban): Check where I could have used the directive "where" (remove code duplication)

+Group bug:
+- the drag and drop of a group part cannot be snapped to a connection point
+- change the default snapping value to 4 and zoom a bit more? for beginner users?
+- change controls for zooming/panning on laptop, only use shift
+- copy paste of group does not respect the part order?

 Bug fixed in 1.7.0.0:
 - NEW FEATURE (Alban): The application may support dynamically language addition/removal (dll and chm file inside the folder).